 Peter R. Easley, Esq - The World Bank, Washington DC.
-He is the senior Procurement Officer in the World Bank and a well known authority on Procurement and Contracting management.
+Former Deputy Chief Corporate Procurement & Head of Sourcing and Category Management.
+The World Bank, Washington DC and a well known authority on Procurement and Contracting management.
 He is widely traveled with rich international experience.

 At the end of this module participants will have a good understanding of procurement and contracting and its impact on success of the project.
 The candidates should be able to: Discuss procurement and contracting processes and principles , Explain and critically evaluate the contract administration issues including contract terms , issue management , cost management, change order management , Understand programs, planning, sourcing and contractual design for diverse acquisition, Understand the concept of negotiation for contracts and modifications.